 With this in mind, below we discuss some popular New Zealand share brokers that allow you to buy Spark shares with ease.

 Plus500 is an online CFD provider that gives you access to thousands of financial instruments.
-In particular, the platform offers heaps of New Zealand-listed stock CFDs, including Spark NZ and many of the other best shares to buy.
+In particular, the platform offers heaps of New Zealand-listed stock CFDs, including Spark NZ and many of the other best shares to buy or sell.
 As such, you will be able to speculate on the short-term direction of Spark shares.
 This includes both long (buy) and short (sell) positions – meaning that you get to decide which way you think the market will go.

 Outside of the NZX, Plus500 hosts over 2,000+ other stock CFDs across several marketplaces.
 This includes stock CFDs listed in the UK, US, South Africa, Germany, France, and more.
 Irrespective of which share CFDs you decide to trade, Plus500 charges no commissions whatsoever.
 Instead, it’s only the spread that you need to take into account.
 At the time of writing, the CFD platform is offering a buy and sell price on Spark NZ CFDs of $4.54 and $4.56 respectively.